Yellowstone Hiking Guides

 Description:

-Yellowstone Hiking Guides leads morning interpretive kayak tours on Yellowstone Lake's West Thumb.
+Yellowstone Hiking Guides leads interpretive kayak tours on Yellowstone Lake's West Thumb.
 YHG explores the West Thumb Geyser Basin from kayaks six days a week, late May through September.
 6 miles paddling at high elevation, 8-10 hour work days, 3-5 day work week (flexible scheduling).
 A day in the life of a YHG Kayak Guide: Drive from YHG headquarters to the Grant Village Marina in a company vehicle.
 Meet and greet guests with morning coffee and necessary gear.
 Paddle to Yellowstone's West Thumb Geyser Basin.
 Eat lunch on the shores of Yellowstone Lake.
 Return to YHG headquarters, clean up and prepare for the next tour.

 Skills: